JohnAnon9771/JohnAnon9771/README.md

 ## I'm a João Alves, Software Developer!

 - 💼 I’m working as Software developer at **Reserva INK**
-- 🌱 I'm currently learning Software design as architecture, patterns, TDD, FDD.
-Also, I'm learning Ruby and Ruby on Rails  🤓
+- 🌱 I'm currently learning Rust programming language 🤓
-- 🥅 2021 Goals: Continue to collaborate with Open source projects and realize personal dreams...
+- 🥅 2022 Goals: Continue to collaborate with Open source projects and realize personal dreams...
-- 🤓 Skilled: JavaScript/TypeScript and React ecosystem
+- 🤓 Skilled: JavaScript/TypeScript, React ecosystem, Ruby and Ruby on Rails.
 - ⚡ About me: I love to draw, code and studying 🤭

 ### Connect with me: